miguelcobain/ember-fullscreen/README.md

 ## Usage

-The fullscreen service is injected into all controllers and components.
-To access it from a controller, you can just use `this.fullscreen`:
+The fullscreen service is injected into all controllers, components and routes.
+To access it from any of them, you can just use the property `this.fullscreen`:

 - `.isAvailable` - A boolean that represents whether you are allowed to enter fullscreen.

 - `.isEnabled` - A boolean that represents whether you are in fullscreen mode.

 - `.enable()` - Enters fullscreen mode.
 Accepts a DOM element.
-Default is <html>.
+Default is `<html>`.
 If called with another element than the currently active, it will switch to that if it's a decendant.
 Yes, you can make DOM elements fullscreen.

 - `.disable()` - Disables fullscreen mode.